TheProductWorks/timetracking/README.md

 Recording time
 --------------

-To record time you've spent on a task then write a commit message with any of the options below.
+To record time you've spent on a task then make an empty commit with any of the options below in the message.

+To make an empty commit: ```git commit --allow-empty```

+Add a nice alias for it in ~./bash_profile: ```alias come='git commit --allow-empty'```

 ```
 {